asianbeautymod/AsianBeauty/wikiContent/postingGuidelines.md

 #Posting Schedule of Stickied and Non Stickied Posts

-###Glam Day/FOTD - Monday
-All selfies/FOTDs without detailed routines are allowed **only** in the Monday stickied thread!
-Selfies and FOTD with detailed makeup and/or skincare routine are allowed on the main page all week round.
-We also started a new topic called "AB Journal" where users can post their AB progress in an individual main thread.
-More about this later.
-Progress pictures (with detailed routine), reviews, and stories are allowed any day of the week and do not need to follow the selfie rule.

 ###Weekly Deals - Monday
 Have you found a recent sale that you want to share with the sub?
 Or perhaps a new store that has interesting prices?
 Post it in the Weekly Deals thread.